suzuki-shunsuke/tfcmt/README.md

 ## Installation

-Grab the binary from GitHub Releases (Recommended)
+Grab the binary from [GitHub Releases](https://github.com/suzuki-shunsuke/tfcmt/releases)

 ### What tfcmt does

 1. Parse the execution result of Terraform
 2. Bind parsed results to Go templates
-3. Notify it to any platform (e.g. GitHub) as you like
+3. Update pull request labels
+4. Post a comment to GitHub

 Detailed specifications such as templates and notification destinations can be customized from the configuration files (described later).